-B. What is the cost for the service that you need?
+2. What is the cost for the divorce services that you need?

 Sometimes, this is inevitable due to disagreement with your spouse over the details.
 For example, your spouse may demand that you amend the Statement of Particulars before accepting it.
-Every time the lawyer has to amend the paperwork, the cost will increase.
+Every time the lawyer has to amend the paperwork, he will charge you for it.